 Mr. Falker represents teachers who whole-heartedly give the effort to teach and mold the minds of each student so that they can overcome whatever obstacle they are currently facing.
 He even went out of his way to make sure that his students were confident with their learning as this can make a huge difference with how students absorb new learnings.

 The illustrations in the book also deserve recognition.
 Each illustration looks realistic and really portrays the emotion the author wanted to convey.
 This added to the emotions of every word the book contains.

 This book shines and glistens with inspiration for both teachers and students.
 It gives hope to everyone needing a ray of sunshine to brighten their gloomy days.
 Every time I read the book, I always find myself crying tears from the affirmation that everything we sacrifice and do is worthwhile.

 This is also one of the books I always read to my girls when tucking them to bed.
 I want them to grow up appreciating the efforts of others especially to people giving their whole life in line to help others.

-Overall, this book by Patricia Polacco is one of the books I believe is best written and can really give you a fresh perspective both in the students’ and teacher’s point of view.
+Overall, this book by Patricia Polacco is one of the books I believe is best written and can really give you a fresh perspective both from the students’ and teachers’ point of view.
 This book has also been known as Patricia Polacco’s tribute to his Grandfather that encouraged her to think like a bee and chase knowledge and wisdom through pages of books.

 It is truly a heart-tugging story that will keep you in touch with your emotions and will make you grateful for having the opportunity to teach and touch the lives of your students.